 Shieldaig Speyside Single Malt 18 Year.
 This single malt scotch whisky is aged in oak barrels for a minimum of 18 years, resulting in an elegant and rich flavor.
 The nose is deep and spiced, while the taste has notes of citrus and herbs.
 It’s got a more affordable price tag than most premium whiskies and tastes fantastic on the rocks or mixed into cocktails.

 I hope you enjoyed this whiskey 101 guide.
-Check back for future guides to vodka, tequila, rum, and gin.
+Check out my guide to vodka, tequila, gin, and rum.
 Leave me a comment if you have questions or feedback about this post or to let me know your favorite whiskey brand!